elprofesoriqo/elprofesoriqo/README.md

 My tech stack includes Python 🐍, C, C++, TypeScript, and Golang, with expertise in FastAPI, Node.js, React, and deep learning frameworks like TensorFlow, PyTorch, and Scikit-learn.

-🚀 Currently leading an AI-powered research platform at Quantiqo, developing NLP models, automated research analysis, and blockchain-based AI licensing.
+🚀 Currently leading an AI-powered research platform @ xaiQo, developing NLP models, automated research analysis, and blockchain-based AI licensing.
 I work on deep learning models for medical imaging, including MRI segmentation and spinal stenosis classification.
 Also, a competitive programmer preparing for contests like ACM ICPC.

 🤖 Always exploring LLMs, reinforcement learning, and generative AI to push the limits of innovation.